-Our Study Programs
+Our Study Programs & Research Degrees

 To understand our place in the Universe, it is important to study astronomy from both scientific and cultural perspectives.
 Our program in cultural and Indigenous astronomy offers students across the university an opportunity to pursue their interests in the topic from single subjects to full degree programs at all academic levels, from undergraduate to graduate.
 You can enrol in any of our undergraduate Breadth subjects, combine them through our Breadth Track option, participate in research projects, or earn graduate research degrees.